Rodz3rd2/gulp-web-dev/README.md

 Tools for watching sass and js.
 Compress your css and js files.
 Optimize file size of images.
 Move all fonts at the one location.

 ## Installation
- - Install development dependency inside of package.json using command `sudo npm install --save-dev web-dev-tools`.
+ - Install development dependency inside of package.json using command `npm install --save-dev web-dev-tools`.
  - Install `gulp-cli` and `npx` globally if it is not already installed in your computer.

 ## Setup